WeAreMovingForward/wearemovingforward.github.io/index.md

 Our mission is to highlight the steps VCs have taken to nurture a diverse, inclusive, and harassment-free workplace and provide entrepreneurs with a point-of-contact for reporting issues and raising questions going forward.
 This will occur in three phases:

-**1. Committing to start a conversation.** VCs in this wiki are publicly establishing their commitment to start by sharing their current-day policies, issuing their statements, and providing a point-of-contact for entrepreneurs to report issues.
+1. **Starting the conversation.**VCs in this wiki are publicly establishing their commitment to progress by sharing their current-day policies, issuing their statements, and providing a point-of-contact for entrepreneurs to report issues.

-**2. Building, testing, and adapting.** We value progress, not perfection.
-The first version is rarely the best version.
-VCs, entrepreneurs, and the community are working together to evaluate these policies to highlight firms who are going above-and-above and identify areas for improvement.
+2. **Building, testing, and adapting.** We value progress, not perfection.
+The first version is rarely the best.
+VCs, entrepreneurs, and the community will work together to evaluate these policies to highlight firms who are going above-and-above and identify areas for improvement.

-**3. Bringing the community together.** We will share our learnings and engage our broader community (e.g., later in Summer 2018 we are planning on adding LPs to this effort).
+3. **Bringing the community together.** We will share our learnings and engage our broader community in forward progress (e.g., later in Summer 2018 we are planning on adding LPs to this effort).

 This wiki is a self-managed GitHub repository to which any firm can add their policies.
 And it is our hope that every major player in the venture ecosystem will add theirs as well.